noahnalh/week-5-web-sockets-assignment-noahnalh/README.md

 - Sound notifications for new private messages
 - Browser push notifications for private messages (when tab is inactive)

+🩺 Health check endpoint:
+GET /health → Returns 200 OK
+Used by monitoring tools to check server uptime.

 ---

 ## 📁 Project Folder Structure